 Have you ever wondered if homemade detox foot soak at home really works?
-Now’s your chance to find out with these tips and diy recipe.
-After doing some online research it appears that you can actually remove toxins by using inexpensive ingredients you probably already have on hand so why spend money on expensive pads instead of your own homemade foot soak detox recipe.
+Now’s your chance to find out with these tips and DIY recipe.
+After doing some online research it appears that you can actually remove toxins by using inexpensive ingredients you probably already have on hand so why spend money on expensive pads instead of your own homemade detox foot soak recipe.

 Since I have the ingredients for this one on hand, this is the DIY foot soak remedy I decided to try.
 I have arthritis in my feet and hoping this might ease some of the pain while I’m at it.
 Let’s start your homemade foot bath!